hmeng/the-gen-z-catechism/chapters/post-06.md

 ---
-layout: default
+layout: chapter
-title: "Post 06"
+title: "Post #6: Is the Bible actually God's Word?"
 ---
 # Post #6: Is the Bible actually God's Word?